 As always, it surprises me when I achieve essentially the same result in IL-2 as I’ve just seen in CMANO.
 In this case, I was generally able to take out the incoming bombers, although generally losing 1 or 2 fighters in the process.
 It took me a couple play-throughs, but ultimately I managed to take out the incoming bombers and land my plane back on Crete.

-The maps, complete with airbases, are all available.
-A little searching can spruce up the basic models with nice paint jobs.
-However, the one piece of the CMANO scenario I could not bring over: in the larger battle, I was using a mix of FJ-3 Furies and F2H-2 Banshees to defend the base.
+The maps for the vicinity of Crete, complete with airbases, are all available in the IL-2 content available on line.
+A little searching can spruce up the basic models for the aircraft with nice paint jobs.
+However, the one piece of the CMANO scenario I could not bring over to IL-2: in the larger battle, I was using a mix of FJ-3 Furies and F2H-2 Banshees to defend the base.
 The latter, unfortunately, is not available in the jets package that I’m using.
 So my defense was all three defenders being FJ-3s.

 But I Digress